mcavagna8/mcavagna8/README.md

-📌I am a responsible, perseverant, proactive, punctual and committed person.
+📌I am a responsible, proactive, punctual and committed person.
 Self-taught.

  📌I am passionate about innovation and technology.